Faster Carry Bit Computation for Adder Circuits with Prescribed Arrival Times: Bounding the Weight for Given Delay

-\begin{rem} In Section \ref{sec::bound_delay}, Theorem~\ref{bound on v(d, w)} will allow us to deduce the desired upper bound of $\log_2 W + \log_2 \log_2 m + \log_2 \log_2 \log_2 m + 4.3$ on the delay of \aop s.
-Note that the choice of the constant $\Ceta$ influences the additive constant (here $4.3$) in the delay bound.
-If we chose $\Ceta := 1$, we would need to replace the additive constant by $5$.
-An improvement of the additive term to $4.2$ would only be possible for $\Ceta \geq 1.992$, for which we cannot prove Theorem~\ref{bound on v(d, w)}.
+\begin{rem} Note that the choice of the constant $\Ceta$ influences the additive constant (here $4.3$) in the delay bound.
+For example, if we chose $\Ceta := 1$, we would need to replace the additive constant by $5$.
+On the other hand, the higher $\Ceta$, the larger the minimum value of $d$ is for which the induction step works, which increases the proof complexity for the base case.

 Most parts of the proof of Theorem~\ref{bound on v(d, w)} will work for any $\Ceta$ with $1 \leq \Ceta < 2$; only at the end of the proof of Lemma~\ref{small w} we demand $\Ceta \leq 1.9$.
-A slightly larger choice of $\Ceta$ would be possible, but using $\Ceta = 1.9$ keeps calculations simpler. \end{rem}
+A slightly larger choice of $\Ceta$ would be possible, but using $\Ceta = 1.9$ keeps calculations simpler.
+An improvement of the additive term to, e.g., $4.2$ would only be possible for $\Ceta \geq 1.992$, for which we cannot prove Theorem~\ref{bound on v(d, w)}. \end{rem}

-For proving Theorem~\ref{bound on v(d, w)}, we would like to proceed by induction in $d$ making use of the restructuring formulas presented in Section \ref{subsec::recursion_formulas_ats}.
+For proving Theorem~\ref{bound on v(d, w)}, we would like to proceed by induction on $d$ making use of the restructuring formulas presented in Section \ref{subsec::recursion_formulas_ats}.
 The following remark explains why the inductive step from $d$ to $d+1$ does not work directly.